State jobs, programs on chopping block

 The Department of Human Services proposed huge cuts to the child welfare department, including 21 state child welfare positions, 9% of field education and training mentors and a general reduction of the child welfare services field staff.

-Below are the additional suggested job cuts and freezes outlined in the budget cut proposals for fiscal year 2020:
+Additional suggested job cuts and freezes outlined in the budget cut proposals for fiscal year 2020 include:

 Department of Agriculture